Hyperbolic actions of Thompson's group $F$ and generalizations: Introduction

 There is an obvious generalization of $F$ to an infinite family of groups $F_n$ ($n\ge 2$), with $F=F_2$, namely, $F_n$ is the group of all piecewise linear orientation preserving homeomorphisms of the interval $[0,1]$ with all slopes powers of $n$ and breakpoints in $\Z[1/n]$.
 These groups were first officially investigated by Brown in \cite{brown87}, and are the natural ``$F$-like'' version of the Higman--Thompson groups $V_n$ introduced by Higman in \cite{higman74}.

 Our goal in this paper is to understand the poset of hyperbolic structures on $F_n$.
+We analyze the structure of this poset from both a ``global'' and a ``local'' perspective, first breaking the poset into large subposets, revealing a global structure, and then inspecting these smaller pieces individually to obtain the local structure.
 Our first main result shows that the global structure is as simple as one might expect; see \cref{ssec:general_hyp_actions} for the relevant definitions.

 \begin{thmA}[Global structure of $\Hyp(F_n)$] The poset $\Hyp(F_n)$ has the following structure. \begin{enumerate} \item The poset of general type structures $\Hyp_{gt}(F_n)$ is empty. \item The poset of quasi-parabolic structures $\Hyp_{qp}(F_n)$ consists of two incomparable isomorphic posets $\X_0$ and $\X_1$. \item The poset of lineal structures $\Hyp_{\ell}(F_n)$ coincides with the poset of oriented lineal structures $\Hyp_{\ell}^+(F_n)$, which is an uncountable antichain, with two distinguished elements $[\pm\chi_0]$ and $[\pm\chi_1]$ dominated by $\X_0$ and $\X_1$, respectively. \item The poset of elliptic structures $\Hyp_e(F_n)$ is reduced to the smallest element, which is dominated by every lineal structure. \end{enumerate} \end{thmA}